mpcasiano/esmAPI/README.md

 ----
 ## Mobile App Requests
 When fetching data from the API, consider these two cases:
-1. **userID** must be included if the user is supposed to be anonymous
+1. **userID** must be included if the user is supposed to be **anonymous**.
-2. a **token** must be included if the user is supposed to be a client (assuming that the user is logged in) For example, a client (user with account) can answer a survey for anonymous respondents.
-In this case, the client should use a userID instead of token.
+2. a **token** must be included if the user is supposed to be a **client**.

+For example, the clients (users with account) use their userIDs when they answer a survey that collects data from anonymous respondents.
+In this case, clients can be anonymized by using the userID instead of the token.

 ### Sign in
 > `POST` https://esm-api.herokuapp.com/api/client/signin